bluesky-social/atproto-website/content/specs/handle.md

 From a practical standpoint, handles should be limited to at most 244 characters, fewer than the 253 allowed for DNS names.
 This is because DNS verification works with the prefix `_atproto.`, which adds 9 characters, and that overall name needs to be valid.

 Handle hostnames are expected to be mainstream DNS domain names, registered through the mainstream DNS name system.
 Handles with non-standard TLDs, or using non-standard naming systems, will fail to interoperate with other network services and protocol implementations in the atproto ecosystem.

+PDS implementations hosting an account *may* prevent repo mutation if the account's handle can no longer be verified (aka, `handle.invalid` situation).
+Other network services should generally continue to display the content (to prevent breakage), possibly with a contextual note or warning indicator.

 ## Possible Future Changes